back

 Totally worthy of that 30 minutes on your wedding day, yes?

-What group photos should be taken at my wedding?
+What group photos should we take?

 This blog is to prompt you to start thinking about which groups you would like.